arkui-x/docs/en/application-dev/reference/apis/js-apis-deque.md

 # @ohos.util.Deque (Linear Container Deque)

 Double-ended queue (deque) is a sequence container implemented based on the queue data structure that follows the principles of First In First Out (FIFO) and Last In First Out (LIFO).
 It allows insertion and removal of elements at both the ends. **Deque** can dynamically adjust the capacity based on project requirements.
-It doubles the capacity each time. **Deque** differs from **[Queue](js-apis-queue.md)** mainly in the following aspects:
+It doubles the capacity each time. **Deque** differs from **[Queue](js-apis-queue.md)** and **[Vector](js-apis-vector.md)** mainly in the following aspects:

 **Queue** follows the principle of FIFO only and allows element removal at the front and insertion at the rear.

+**Vector** supports insertion and deletion of elements in between, as well as at both the ends.
+When compared with **Vector**, **Deque** is more efficient in inserting and removing header elements, but less efficient in accessing elements.

 **Recommended use case**: Use **Deque** when you need to frequently insert or remove elements at both the ends of a container.